scraptechguy/Klyk/README.md

-# Klyk is a simple iOS app that helps you with counting things
+# Klyk is an iOS and WatchOS app that helps you with counting things

 Klyk is currently in active development and is waiting for updates